nvaccess/nvda/readme.txt

 To build an installer:
 	* Nulsoft Install System, version 2.42 or later: http://nsis.sourceforge.net/
-	* NSIS UAC plug-in, version 0.0.11c or later: http://nsis.sourceforge.net/UAC_plug-in
+	* NSIS UAC plug-in, version 0.0.11d or later: http://nsis.sourceforge.net/UAC_plug-in
-		* Copy UAC.dll into the installer directory.
+		* Copy the ANSI build of UAC.dll (found in release\a in the archive) into the installer directory.

 == Preparing the Source Tree ==
 Before you can run the NVDA source code, you must run generate.py located in the source directory.